![[Carol Service]](/assets/images/services-featured-image.jpg)

 Your journey of faith

 We see baptism as the first step of a person’s journey of faith.
-To continue this journey, and so that we can support you, we ask that you come to church regularly, perhaps starting with the monthly All Age Service or Mini Church.
-Children aged 3-8 are able to join Searchers, our Junior Church, which is held during the morning service on the 2nd, & 4th Sundays during term time.
+To continue this journey, and so that we can support you, we ask that you come to church regularly, perhaps starting with the monthly All Age Service.
+Primary school children are able to join Searchers, our Junior Church, which is held during the morning service on the 2nd, & 4th Sundays during term time.

 Who can get married at St Mary's?